 Option 4: Day tours

-If you want an easy way to see popular spots like Bibury and Castle Combe which are difficult to get to by public transport, Go Cotswolds run several tours starting from Moreton-in-Marsh.
-Some do repeat destinations from day one and two of this itinerary, so you might want to adjust your plans for the other days.
-Here’s a brief overview of each tour’s stops (not all run every day):
+If you want to visit places like Castle Combe which are difficult to get to by public transport from Moreton, you can take a Go Cotswolds tour.
+Here’s a brief overview (not all run every day) – they do repeat destinations from this itinerary, so you may need to adjust your plans for other days:

 Do you have questions about exploring the Cotswolds without a car?
-Join our new Facebook group for Cotswold public transport news, tips and advice.
+Join our Facebook group or follow us on Instagram for public transport news, tips and advice.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.